aosabook/500lines/dagoba/dagoba.markdown

 [^ponyexpress]: Though only in operation for 18 months due to the arrival of the transcontinental telegraph and the outbreak of the American Civil War, the Pony Express is still remembered today for delivering mail coast to coast in just ten days.

 To alleviate this dismal performance most databases index over oft-queried fields, which turns an $O(n)$ search into an $O(log n)$ search.
-This gives considerably better search performance, but at the cost of some write performance and a lot of space --- indices can easily double the size of a database.
+This gives considerably better search performance, but at the cost of some write performance and a lot of space&mdash;indices can easily double the size of a database.
 Careful balancing of the space/time tradeoffs of indices is part of the perpetual tuning process for most databases.

 Graph databases sidestep this issue by making direct connections between vertices and edges, so graph traversals are just pointer jumps; no need to scan through every item, no need for indices, no extra work at all.
 Now finding your friends has the same price regardless of the total number of people in the graph, with no additional space cost or write time cost.
 One downside to this approach is that the pointers work best when the whole graph is in memory on the same machine.
 Effectively sharding a graph database across multiple machines is still an active area of research [^graphdbsharding].